wp-plugins/format-media-titles/readme.txt

 Tags: media, library, format, title, automatic, upload, replace, remove, characters, capitalize, filter Requires at least: 2.7
 Tested up to: 4.0
-Stable tag: 0.21
+Stable tag: 0.25

-Automatically formats the title for new media uploads.
+Automatically formats the title (and optionally the ALT field) for new media uploads.
 No need to manually edit the title anymore every time you upload an image!

 == Description ==